Flows API

 4. Hosted Action Providers

-Action Provider: Wait For User Selection
+Action Provider: Wait for User Option Selection

-URL: https://actions.globus.org/weboption/wait_for_option
+URL: https://actions.globus.org/weboption/wait_for_option [Introspect]

 Scope: https://auth.globus.org/scopes/5fac2e64-c734-4e6b-90ea-ff12ddbf9653/weboption_wait_for_option